Frequently Asked Questions

 Selection as an Asia 21 Young Leader is not simply a form of recognition for extraordinary work; it does come with significant responsibilities in the year following selection of the new class.
 Applicants are strongly encouraged to consider whether they can commit to the following responsibilities before applying, as selection is contingent upon written acceptance of these commitments:

-• Attend the 2018 Asia 21 Young Leaders Summit in Manila, Philippines;
+• Attend the 2019 Asia 21 Young Leaders Summit in San Francisco, United States of America;

 • Participate in monthly teleconferences with your classmates in the time leading up to and following the Summit;

 • Agree to write three blog posts on relevant topics to be published on the Asia 21 Young Leaders News Blog;

 • Actively lead and engage in Asia 21 online activities and efforts to develop Asia 21 satellite programs in your home country; and